Skip to content

 Can I bring my dog up Glamaig - Sgurr Mhairi?

-Is there mobile signal on Glamaig - Sgurr Mhairi?
+What's mobile reception like on Glamaig - Sgurr Mhairi?

-Reasonable EE/Vodafone at Sligachan; weakens on the ascent but recovers on the summit with line-of-sight to Portree
+Reasonable EE/Vodafone at Sligachan; weakens on the ascent but recovers on the summit given clear sight of Portree

 Is Glamaig - Sgurr Mhairi safe in winter?